 I don’t understand religious matters too well.
-But as I assume that the Baker’s 42 boxes may stand for Thomas Cranmer’s 42 Articles, I took some notes (in the year 2013) about these Articles as well as about the 39 Articles of the Anglican church.
+But I assume (like Angus MacIntyre in 1994) that in The Hunting of the Snark, the Baker’s 42 boxes may stand for Thomas Cranmer’s 42 Articles.

 “… By 1900, the Anglican Church had altered dramatically.
 Though still the established national church in England, it had lost most of its civil advantages over other religious groups, and it had been disestablished in Ireland.
 The internal management and administration had improved considerably, and the clergy provided a more pastoral service which included greater participation on the part of their congregations.
 Most notably, the differing shades of opinion in the earlier Anglican Church had polarised into three internal sects which operated against a background of competition rather than consensus: the High Church Anglo-Catholics, the Low Church Evangelicals, and the Broad Church Liberals.

 Though I have described the revolution as “bloodless”, it was not without battles.
 The most damaging was the one between traditional religious doctrine and the new moral and scientific discoveries which evolved throughout the nineteenth century.
 The dichotomy between faith and science brought about a national crisis of faith, the ramifications of which still persist to this day.
 This crisis reached its apogee in the middle years of the nineteenth century, at the very time when Dodgson was considering his vocation for the priesthood. …”

 By Michael O’Connor, http://www.mpoconnor.co.uk/non-fiction.html, originally published in Impossible Things, Jabberwocky, the Journal of the Lewis Carroll Society, dated Winter 1993/94, Vol. 23, No.1